The Life of Chuck: Box office

-During its first weekend of limited release, The Life of Chuck grossed $224,585 from 16 theaters during the weekend of June 6-8.
-In the United States and Canada, the film opened alongside How to Train Your Dragon, Materialists, and The Unholy Trinity, and grossed $2.3 million, finishing ninth at the box office during the weekend of June 13-15.
+During its first weekend of limited release, The Life of Chuck grossed $224,585 from 16 theaters during the weekend of June 6–8.
+In the United States and Canada, the film opened alongside How to Train Your Dragon, Materialists and The Unholy Trinity, and grossed $2.3 million, finishing 9th at the box office during the weekend of June 13–15.

 Critical response

 Mark Hamill's performance received widespread acclaim from critics.

+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 42 critics, indicating "generally favorable" reviews.

+The Life of Chuck was named the "Best Movie of 2025" by The Boston Globe, USA Today, and The Washington Post.
+Conversely, Peter Debruge of Variety named it the "Worst Movie of 2025", writing, "Flanagan serv[es] up contrived, fortune-cookie aphorisms about how even the most one-dimensional among us 'contain multitudes' [...]
+Leaving no room for audiences to draw their own conclusions, the emotional manipulation starts with the Newton Brothers' heavy-handed piano-and-strings score, which punctuates every faux-profound moment with a plunk."

 Matt Zoller Seitz of RogerEbert.com awarded the film 4 out of 4 stars.
-Seitz described the movie as a "great example of popular cinema's ability to speak to the life experiences of a large cross-section of viewers without dumbing anything down".
+Seitz described the film as a "great example of popular cinema's ability to speak to the life experiences of a large cross-section of viewers without dumbing anything down".
 Thomas Floyd of The Washington Post praised the plot as containing "love, grief and a dash of the supernatural", while also lauding the acting of Mia Sara and Mark Hamill.

-In a negative review for The New York Times, Manohla Dargis wrote "some fairy tales are better left on the page".
-She felt that the movie "uneasily mixes moods and tones" and the movie became increasingly unrealistic in the second half.
-A critic for NPR, Justin Chang, also criticized the movie as "dumping exposition in scene after scene" and the plots as one note.
+In a negative review from The New York Times, Manohla Dargis wrote "some fairy tales are better left on the page".
+She felt that the film "uneasily mixes moods and tones" and the film became increasingly unrealistic in the second half.
+A critic for NPR, Justin Chang, criticized the film as "dumping exposition in scene after scene" and said "its ultimately life-affirming message comes together in a surprisingly lifeless way".

 Accolades

+At the 2024 Toronto International Film Festival, the film won the People's Choice Award.
+(Note: It is the first film since Where Do We Go Now?
+(2011) to win this award and not go on to receive a nomination for the Academy Award for Best Picture.)